Stop by this one-stop shop for all your graduation needs.

 You are responsible for purchasing your commencement garb and can do so in one of two ways:

-• at the Fall 2015 Graduation Fair or Senior Week
+• at the Spring 2016 Graduation Fair or Senior Week

 A limited number of garb pieces—excluding doctoral robes—will be available for purchase the week before the ceremony at Barnes & Noble at the University of Baltimore.
 A $20 late fee is required.